 Housing Element Update Process

 The City has recently embarked upon the Housing Element Update process in order to ensure its completion and submittal to HCD prior to the October 15, 2013 deadline.
 The City has retained a Housing consultant to work with Staff in drafting the Housing Element update.
-Staff envisions that a draft of the Housing Element update will be available for public review in August and will be reviewed by the Planning Commission and City Council during September and October, respectively.

 If you would like to receive future information and notification of future public hearings regarding the Housing Element, please subscribe to the email list server group for the Housing Element Update by clicking here.